-If you’ve been injured and have earned a settlement from it, the last thing you want is a notice from the IRA.
-After all of that effort, suffering through your injury and fighting with your settlement, they’re the last people you want to be talking to.
+If you have been injured and have earned a settlement from it, the last thing you want is a notice from the Internal Revenue Service (IRS).
+After all of that effort, suffering through your injury and fighting with your settlement, they are the last people you want to be talking to.

 So the question is simple.
 Are personal injury settlements taxable?
-If you’ve received a settlement, what are the procedures you need to follow?
+If you have received a settlement, what are the procedures you need to follow?
 And how much, if any, will you owe in taxes?

 Most people aside from top Dallas personal injury lawyers don’t immediately know the answer.
 But don’t worry.
-We’re here to help you get that exact answer on the tax status of personal injury settlements.
+We are here to help you get that exact answer on the tax status of personal injury settlements.